Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.

 |Wansdyke Path||12 miles (20 km)||Travel through the beautiful Wiltshire countryside on this lovely walk. |

 The path begins in Marlborough near the famous Marlborough White Horse before passing Knapp Hill and Tan Hill and finishing at Morgan's Hill.
-The walk passes through a mixture of chalk-land and woodland and with a few climbs offers wonderful views of the surrounding Wiltshire countryside.
+The walk passes through a mixture of chalk-land and attractive beech woodland at West Woods near Marlborough.
+There are also a few climbs which offer wonderful views of the surrounding Wiltshire countryside.

 |Wessex Ridgeway||137 miles (221 km)||This wonderful trail runs from Marlborough in Wiltshire to Lyme Regis on the Jurassic coast in Dorset.